-We have rigorous safeguarding procedures which are shared and understood by all stakeholders, and all adults who work in school have annual safeguarding training and regular updates.
-All concerns are logged on the school reporting system, My Concern, which is available to all staff at the most suitable level of access.
+We have rigorous safeguarding procedures which are shared and understood by all stakeholders and all adults who work in school have annual safeguarding training and regular updates as necessary.
+All reports of concern are logged on the school reporting system, My Concern, which is available to all staff at the most suitable level of access.

-The Designated Safeguarding Lead, supported by the Deputy Safeguarding Leads (see website for the latest information about this), monitor the entries logged onto My Concern and, where appropriate, will assess the needs of a family.
+The Designated Safeguarding Lead (Mrs R Crowther, Headteacher), supported by the Deputy Headteacher (Mrs K Smith) and Foundation Unit Co-ordinator (Mrs S Henshaw), monitor the entries logged onto My Concern and, where appropriate, will assess the needs of a family.
 This may identify that Early Help is required.

-The Headteacher and the Family Liaison Officer monitor attendance in school.
+The Headteacher and the School Business Manager monitor attendance in school.
 They are active in their role to ensure that families recognise the importance of their children attending school regularly and will take appropriate action in line with Derbyshire County Council procedures.